remy/remysharp.com/public/drafts/firefox-devtools.md

 # Firefox devtools notes

 A week of Firefox devtools.
+Please note that this document is for me to recall issues (or good things) I encountered during immercing myself in devtools (instead of Chrome devtools) and I am also recording screencasts of my sessions which (I may edit) and hope to send to the devtools team (if they think it'll be useful).

 ---